HG2051-ntu/HG2051-ntu.github.io/src/project2.md

 with links to the respective treebanks.
 Using this dataset, develop a POS-tagger.
 Then use this trained tagger to re-tag the respective *taggedPBC* corpus.

+## Guide for both project options

+For both projects, the goal is to develop a POS tagger and use it to tag the remaining data in the respective *taggedPBC* corpus for the language you chose.
+You will evaluate the result on several grounds.
+The following guide will walk you through the process.

 ### Determine your approach

 - Decide how you want to approach the task of developing an automated POS tagger: will you train a tagger from data, or write rules, or try some combination of the two?

-- You also need to consider evaluation/validation of your tagger, which will be based on the hand-tagged sentences/verses that were annotated in Project 1.
-The annotated verses will be data that your tool has not trained on, and will serve as the "gold standard" evaluation set.
-In order to train/develop your tagger, you will need to find or develop additional tagged data, either through other sources or via hand-annotation.
+- You also need to consider evaluation/validation of your tagger, which will be based either on the hand-tagged sentences/verses that were annotated in Project 1 or on a portion of the hand-tagged sentences of the UDT corpus for the language that you chose.
+The set of annotated verses will be data that your tool has not trained on, and will serve as the "gold standard" evaluation set.
+In order to train/develop your tagger, you may need to find or develop additional tagged data, either through other sources or via hand-annotation.
 For best results, your training/development data should be many more sentences (at least twice as many) as your evaluation set.

 ### Write code to train and evaluate your tagger

-- Together with your group, develop code that parses the training/development data and tags the annotated dataset from Project 1 for POS, evaluating its accuracy by comparing the newly generated tags with the gold-standard tags.
+- Together with your group, develop code that parses the training/development data and re-tags either the annotated dataset from Project 1 or a set of 20 sentences from the UDT for POS, evaluating its accuracy by comparing the newly generated tags with the "gold standard" tags.

 - Starter code in your repository shows how you can use tools in the NLTK library for training POS-taggers.
 You can also use other tools/libraries to train a